AI Agent Tools: What Business Teams Need to Decide

 How do AI agents tools differ from traditional automation tools like Zapier?

 Traditional automation tools execute fixed workflows: “When X happens, do Y.” AI agent tools add reasoning-the agent decides what to do based on context, can handle ambiguous inputs, and adapts its approach when initial attempts fail.
-Think of Zapier as a railway (fixed tracks) and AI agents as a driver (flexible routes).
+Think of Zapier as a railway with fixed tracks and AI agents as a driver that can choose flexible routes.

 Can AI agents tools work with my existing software stack?